CarolinaPB/CarolinaPB.github.io/_posts/2022-01-28-VSCode-snakemake-snippets.md

 }
 ```

-To read more about snippets in VS Code: https://code.visualstudio.com/docs/editor/userdefinedsnippets
+To read more about snippets in Visual Studio Code: https://code.visualstudio.com/docs/editor/userdefinedsnippets